xbeat/Machine-Learning/README.md

 Binary Tree Implementation Fundamentals

 A binary tree is a hierarchical data structure composed of nodes, where each node contains a value and has up to two children nodes - left and right.
 This implementation creates the foundation for more complex tree operations and traversals.

+## Attention Mechanism Explained Visually

+Attention Mechanism Fundamentals

+The attention mechanism revolutionizes sequence processing by enabling models to focus on relevant parts of input data dynamically.
+It calculates importance scores between elements, allowing the model to weigh different parts of the input differently when producing outputs.

 ## Converting Podcasts to Searchable Chat with Groq, Whisper, and PineCone